celestiaorg/celestia-app/x/mint/README.md

 # `x/mint`

 `x/mint` is a fork of the Cosmos SDK `x/mint` module that makes some changes to the inflation mechanism.
-The changes were motivated by a desire for Celestia to have a predictable [inflation schedule](#inflation-schedule).
+The changes were motivated by a desire for Celestia to have a pre-determined [inflation schedule](#inflation-schedule).
 See [ADR-019](../../docs/architecture/adr-019-strict-inflation-schedule.md) for more details.

 ## Concepts